Interview with author D.R. Spires

 Q1.
 Hello, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing your book “A Broken Nail”?
+What were the key challenges you faced while writing your book “Voices through Time”?

 Q3.
 What books or authors have most influenced your own writing?